oslabs-beta/NimbleABApp/README.md

 Nimble Labs is proud to offer our open source Desktop app for public use.
 Download link is above.
 To use:

 - Dowload the desktop app (links above)
 - Create an experiment
+   - Name your experiment something semantic
    - Press the Open Directory button
-   - Select the repo's parent directory
+   - Navigate to a Next JS project
+   - Choose your project's src or app directory
-   - Once the parent directory is selected, then select the folder where a page.js file should contain the test's base page source
+   - Once the directory is selected, then select the path that you would like to run the experiment on
-   - Press create experiment to be taken to the variants config
+   - Press create experiment to be taken to the variants config page -Active Experiments
+   - Visualize your active experiments in progress and the path they are deployed on
+   - Click the edit button edit existing variants on your experiment
 - Configure variants
    - Add variants using the inputs at the top of the page.
 The file path will be the name of the file storing the variant, so naming in a semantically useful way is recommended.
    - Create the weight for the variant.
 Many tests will be 50/50 or 33/33/34 but customize the weights as needed to achieve the randomness desired to meet business requirements.